-In Q2 2017, the MTi 4th generation MTi will be replaced by the 5th generation MTi.
+In 2017, the MTi 4th generation MTi was replaced by the 5th generation MTi.
 The reasons for the redesign are migration to new accelerometers, barometer and magnetometer sensors, with an improved system design reflected in a significant increase of the Mean Time Between Failure (MTBF).
 The result is that the 5th generation MTi's are more robust with improved performance.

 This article describes the migration from the 4th generation to the 5th generation MTi.
-If you have any questions, leave a comment or ask your FAE.
+If you have any questions, leave a comment or ask your Field Application Engineer (FAE).

 The 5th generation MTi's can be recognized by the DeviceID (or Serial Number).
 The last 4 digits of all 5th generation MTi's are higher than 2000 (i.e. 03702001 is the first MTi-300).